wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/4-view-admin-analytics.md

 all of the makers that we should proactively reach out to before making any DLP changes.

-This report is very useful in both governance and change management situations.
+This report is useful in both governance and change management situations.
 It allows administrators to identify if connectors are being used that are not in the best interests of the organization and allows administrators to work with those people to better understand why they are using those connectors, and potentially implement actions that prevent further usage.

-On the other hand, if an administrator discovers there is a lot of utilization around a particular connector, like Microsoft Forms, perhaps they want to evangelize its usefulness with other business units in an attempt to scale the organization and reap more benefits for the
+On the other hand, if an administrator discovers there is lots of utilization around a particular connector, like Microsoft Forms, perhaps they want to evangelize its usefulness with other business units in an attempt to scale the organization and reap more benefits for the